4lch4/alcha.github.io/index.md

 # Who Am I?

-Well, simply put, I'm yet another developer on the internet.
+Well, simply put, I'm a software developer.
 I've been a professional developer since 2015 and an un-professional developer since 2009.

 I am the founder and lead developer of [HassleFree Solutions, LLC.][00] which is a freelance development firm that I run with [a few others][01].